PalmStudio/XPalm.jl/README.md

 - Add maintenance respiration
 - Affect LAI from surface and biomass of the leaves, and thus affect the carbon_demand of the plant, and the carbon_supply of the plant.
 - Test if it is faster to pass the models as the first argument (*e.g.* `m.param`) or to use the models argument *e.g.* `models.maintenance_respiration.param`
+- in add_phytomer: determine inputs, outputs and model dependency
+- in carbon allocation, put again `reserve` as needed input.
+We had to remove it because PSE detects a cyclic dependency with reserve filling.
+This is ok to remove because carbon allocation needs the value from the day before.
+We should define how this is done in PSE, e.g. via a special type that provides the values from the day before or else ?
+Maybe more a way to say to the model that we take the value from before, in the modellist directly e.g. `carbon_allocation = [:reserve => PreviousTimeStep(1)] => CarbonAllocationModel()`